The 2018 competition has now closed for entries. Semi-finalists will be announced shortly.

 Find out more:

-The challenge set for our entrants is designed to test their capacity to put customers first, generate new ideas, demonstrate social purpose, drive, innovation and sustainable growth:
+The challenge set for our entrants was designed to test their capacity to put customers first, generate new ideas, demonstrate social purpose, drive, innovation and sustainable growth:

 “What idea would you implement in your own organisation to improve outcomes for customers and some, or all, of the following groups: colleagues, counterparties, communities and the organisation you work for?